‘Captain Marvel’ Pays Homage To ‘Pulp Fiction’ In Several Scenes

 Warning: This article contains spoilers for Captain Marvel.

 The newest film in the Marvel Cinematic Universe is being dissected every which way in an attempt to find any clues for the upcoming Avengers: Endgame.
-Easter eggs are often searched for after a MCU film makes it debut, as fans dig their hardest looking for ways a new movie can connect with old ones, and ways the films pay homage to the comics.
+Easter eggs are often searched for after an MCU film makes it debut, as fans do their hardest looking for ways a new movie can connect with old ones, and ways the films pay homage to the comics.

 In Captain Marvel, however, it appears nods were given to a movie completely outside of the MCU: Pulp Fiction.
-Both films star the one and only Samuel L. Jackson who portrays Nick Fury and Jules Winnfield, the two most famous characters most associated with the actor today.
+Both films star the one and only Samuel L. Jackson who portrays Nick Fury and Jules Winnfield, two of the most famous characters associated with the actor today.
 Somewhere along the line, the production and editing team for Captain Marvel decided to pay homage to the classic Quentin Tarantino film, which was pointed out by CBR.

 There are two very noticeable similarities between the two films, and the first takes places towards the beginning of the movie.
 A young Phil Coulson (who is actually a Skrull in disguise) is riding in the car with Nick Fury as they pursue a rogue Captain Marvel.
 The two men are riding in the car in black suits, and while that might not seem like a nod to Jules and Vincent Vega driving around talking about European McDonalds, it’s the camera angle that has people convinced.